 - 1. Select the architectural block. - 2.
-Click the Add to Library is edit button to add the architectural block to the User Catalog in the Library Browser. - 3.
+Click the Add to Library in edit button to add the architectural block to the User Catalog in the Library Browser. - 3.
 Right-click on the new item in the User Catalog and select Rename from the contextual menu to change the name from "Untitled" to something descriptive like "Kitchen Bar".

 If you want, you can organize the content in your User Catalog by creating folders and then moving items into those folders.
-For more, see "Organizing the Library" on page 518 of the Reference Manual.